 With a challenge identified, I sought to discover who would use or be impacted by a visual, interactive learning tool for biostatistics, why they would use such a tool, and what other tools exist to achieve similar goals.

-To determine the who, I identified and met with stakeholders- HSR course director, Dr. Debra Katzman, and HSR tutorial leader, Dr. Tim Guimond- who then joined the project as supervisors and collaborators.
-Meetings with stakeholders helped me identify the target audience: pre-clerkship undergraduate medical students.
+To determine the who, I identified and met with stakeholders- HSR course director, Dr. Debra Katzman, and HSR tutorial leader, Dr. Tim Guimond- who then joined the project as supervisors and subject matter experts (SMEs).
+Meetings with these stakeholders helped me identify the target audience: pre-clerkship undergraduate medical students.

 To determine the why, I conducted preliminary needs assessments to determine the needs, goals, and motivations of the target audience.
 Methods included informational interviews with medical students and their proxies (HSR course representatives), analysis of HSR course evaluation data, and analysis of HSR exit survey data.